junxit/us-congress-code/title-42/chapter-7/sec-654a.md

 ### Regulations

 Pub.
 L. 104–193, title III, § 344(a)(3), Aug.
 22, 1996, 110 Stat.
-2236, provided that: “The Secretary of Health and Human Services shall prescribe final regulations for implementation of section 454A of the Social Security Act [this section] not later than 2 years after the date of the enactment of this Act [Aug.
+2236, provided that: “The Secretary of Health and Human Services shall prescribe final regulations for implementation of section 454A of the Social Security Act [42 U.S.C.
+654a] not later than 2 years after the date of the enactment of this Act [Aug.
 22, 1996].”